 About the Program

 This adoptee program was coordinated by an organization known as the Eastern Social Welfare Society (ESWS).
 Based in Seoul, ESWS provides many services for babies up for adoption, single mothers, and disabled children.
 This particular program was the first of its kind.
 ESWS had received a large grant from the Korean government to bring adoptees Korea back to their motherland on a visit.
 Priority was given to adoptees with a high chance of coming into contact and meeting their birth families, and several days of the week-long program were dedicated to activities with the birth family.
 The other days included organized sightseeing and cultural immersion experiences around Seoul.
 In the end, approximately nine adoptees were selected for the program and we all arrived in Seoul on November 9.
-About half brought their significant others, hence the non-Asians in the photo.
+About half brought their significant others, hence the mixing pot of ethnicities in our group photo below.

 Many adoptees were from all over the United States (Minnesota, Arizona, Florida, Louisiana), and one from Australia.
 For most of us, it was our first time meeting another adult Korean adoptee.
 Our first night was spent laughing at our common encounters, such as often forgetting our Asian appearance, being snubbed by native Koreans in America for not knowing our native tongue and the commonly asked question of whether we were from North or South Korea.

 Each Korean adoptee had a unique background.
 Some had been in contact with their families for years and one even had a birth father who had only recently discovered she existed.
 Several of us had biological siblings while others like me were only children.
 A couple of adoptees in our group even had twin siblings they had never met.
 Despite our different backgrounds, we all became instant friends because we had two things in common: we were Korean adoptees raised in predominately white societies, and we were about to meet our birth families for the first time.
 It was a relief to bounce our feelings and experiences on each other.

 Soul Searching in Seoul